A proof of Reidemeister-Singer's theorem by Cerf's methods: Proof of Theorem

+The rescaling is needed for making the two definitions match along the boundary of $B_0^s$.
+When $t=1$, this is an elementary birth path issued from $h_1$.
+According to Remark \ref{birth-uniq} 2), it is homotopic to $\left(\beta_t^1\right)$ relative to $h_1$.
+This proves the first part of 2).
+In case $\dim M>1$, the critical locus is non-separating and the last statement of 2) follows.\bull\\

-\begin{rien}{\rm {\bf Proof of theorem \ref{order-path}.} Given two ordered Morse functions $f_0,f_1$, there exists a generic path $(f_t)_{t\in[0,1]}$ where $f_t$ is Morse for every $t\in [0,1]$ but a finite set $J$.
-Decompose $J= J_+\cup J_-$ where $J_\pm$ is the set of birth/cancellation times and apply lemma \ref{shift}.
-The birth times $J_+$ can be shifted to the left, say in $[0,t_0]$, and the cylinders of birth can be located so that all Morse functions in $[0,t_0]$ are ordered.
+\begin{rien}{\rm {\bf Proof of Theorem \ref{order-path}.} The case $\dim M=1$ is left to the reader.
+Hereafter, $\dim M$ is assumed to be greater than 1.
+Given two ordered Morse functions $f_0,f_1$, there exists a generic path $(f_t)_{t\in[0,1]}$ where $f_t$ is Morse for every $t\in [0,1]$ outside of a finite set $J$.
+Decompose $J= J_+\cup J_-$ where $J_\pm$ is the set of birth/cancellation times and apply Lemma \ref{shift}.
+The birth times $J_+$ can be shifted to the left, say in $[0,t_0]$, and the cylinders of birth can be located at the right level according to the index of the birth so that all Morse functions in $[0,t_0]$ are ordered.
 Similarly, the cancellation times can be shifted to the right, say in $[t_1,1]$, and the cancellation cylinders can be chosen so that all Morse functions in $[t_1,1]$ are ordered.
-Thus, $f_t$ is a Morse function for every $t\in [t_0,t_1]$.
+Thus, $f_t$ is a Morse function for every $t\in [t_0,t_1]$ and is ordered for $t=t_0,t_1$.